Tender smoked beef brisket cooked low and slow is a lot easier to prepare than you think and it makes the best BBQ brisket sandwiches.

 - French fries

-Leftover brisket can easily be stored in an airtight container in the refrigerator for up to four days.
-When we make a lot of brisket, we like to freeze portions to enjoy later.
+TO FREEZE: You can also freeze leftovers.
 We freeze leftovers vacuum packed, but you can also use freezer safe resealable bags.
 Just be sure to remove as much of the extra air as possible.
+It should keep in the freezer for up to 4 months.

 To reheat frozen brisket, first thaw it completely in the refrigerator.
-You can pan fry slices or wrap in foil and bake in the oven at 325F until warmed completely.
+You can pan fry slices on the stove or wrap the brisket in foil and bake in the oven at 325F until warmed completely.

 Smoked BBQ Brisket Sandwich